komuw/naz/documentation/sphinx-docs/introduction.rst

 =====================
 `How does your application and naz talk with each other?`

-It's via a queuing interface.
-Your application queues messages to a queue, ``naz`` consumes from that queue and then naz sends those messages to SMSC/server.
+It's via a broker interface.
+Your application queues messages to a broker, ``naz`` consumes from that broker and then naz sends those messages to SMSC/server.

-You can implement the queuing mechanism any way you like, so long as it satisfies the `naz.q.BaseBroker <https://komuw.github.io/naz/broker.html#naz.q.BaseBroker>`_ interface
+You can implement the broker mechanism any way you like, so long as it satisfies the `naz.q.BaseBroker <https://komuw.github.io/naz/broker.html#naz.q.BaseBroker>`_ interface

 | Your application should call that class's enqueue method to enqueue messages.
 | Your application should enqueue a dictionary/json object with any parameters but the following are mandatory: